drkittendorf/drkittendorf/README.md

 -->

 ###
-   I am Web Developer committed to learning new skills, technologically and team based, to continue my development as a programmer and as a contributing team member.
+   I am a Web Developer committed to learning new skills, technologically and team based, to continue my development as a programmer and as a contributing team member.
   Hopefully the projects you see here will reflect some of that desire and continuous growth.
 Thanks for stopping by! <br>
   Dale